 Oh, I didn't realize.

-Oh we only did it because Bobby Kennedy Jr. was coming.
+Oh, we only did it because Bobby Kennedy Jr. was coming.

 Well, he's the environmentalist wacko extraordinaire in this country.

-So in the name Of the man who made her an environmentalist wacko.
+So in the name of the man who made her an environmentalist wacko, she tore up protected soil.

 The arbitrator in the Terrell Owens case has upheld for the Philadelphia Eagles.

-The uh Terrell Owens suspension has been upheld.
+The Terrell Owens suspension has been upheld.

 The Eagles win.